kamranahmedse/developer-roadmap/src/roadmaps/flutter/content/111-state-management/102-flutter-bloc.md

-# Flutter bloc
+# Flutter_bloc

-Bloc (Business Logic Component) is a state management pattern used in Flutter to separate presentation logic from business logic.
-It helps to manage and maintain the app state, making it easier to test, debug, and reuse code.
-It uses streams to emit new states and reacts to changes in the state.
+flutter_bloc is a Flutter package that implements the BLoC pattern and provides a set of tools for building BLoC-based apps.
+It provides a set of widgets, such as `BlocProvider` and `BlocBuilder`, that make it easier to implement the BLoC pattern in your app.
+It also provides utility classes, such as `Bloc` and `BlocEvent`, that help you to write reusable and testable business logic components.

 Visit the following resources to learn more: